Preserving virgin forests in collaboration with the Ecuadorian Minister of the Environment and the local populations.

 #4 Fighting illegal tree cuts, gold mining and poaching

 The geographical location of Llanganates National Park gives it a unique singularity.
-Located between the Amazon and the Andes Cordillera, from 600 to 4000m above the level fo sea, this ecosystem hosts the famous spectacled bear and offers a very specific climat.
+Located between the Amazon and the Andes Cordillera, from 600 to 4000m above the level of sea, this ecosystem hosts the famous spectacled bear and offers a very specific climat.
 Within this park there are a very high biodiversity and many endemic species.

 Protection the 300.000 hectares of the park is a priority for both the Ishpingo Foundation and the Ecuadorian government.
-Even if we are convinced that developing the awareness of local populations is the best way to protect forests and their resources (water, fresh air, biodiversity, wood…), we are faced with the seriousness if the situation.
-To curb the degration of natural reserves it is necessary to set up a resources control system.
-To achieve this goal, the Ecuadorian Minister of the Environment builds a check point on the single access road to the park.
+Even if we are convinced that developing the awareness of local populations is the best way to protect forests and their resources (water, fresh air, biodiversity, wood…), we are faced with the seriousness of the situation.
+To curb the degration of natural reserves it was necessary to set up a resources control system.
+To achieve this goal, the Ecuadorian Minister of the Environment built a check point on the single access road to the park.
 This check help will be helpful to tackle illegal cuts, illegal gold mining as well as poaching.

 Trough own funds, Ishpingo foundation managed to help finishing the construction.
 However it’s still not enough to make this check point a functional one.
 We have to tool it up.
 That’s why we still are looking for funding.
 We aim to make it operational as soon as possible.
 When it will be the case, we’ll ponder if it’s possible to run research and conservation activities within the park and to assist the government in its surveillance.